Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Results Discussion

 \subsection{Computational Speed-up}

-Once the Nested FNO model is trained, we can use it as a general-purpose numerical simulator alternative in realistic 3D reservoirs.
-This approach allows traditional users to skip numerical simulations for an entire class of problems and directly obtain efficient, high-fidelity, and high-resolution predictions~\cite{WEN2021104009}.
-Our approach differs from the task-specific ``surrogate'' modeling approach, which often involves a specific set of reservoir conditions.
+Once Nested FNO is trained, the diverse input range allows it to act as a computationally efficient alternative to simulators.
+Users can skip traditional simulations and directly obtain high-fidelity and high-resolution predictions by inferring the trained machine learning models~\cite{WEN2021104009}.
+Our approach differs from the task-specific ``surrogate'' modeling approach~\cite{zhu2018bayesian, tang2020deep, tang2021deep}, which only considers a specific set of reservoirs for a certain use case.

-As a result, we calculate the computational speedup by comparing the Nested FNO's prediction time to the numerical simulation run time of a state-of-the-art full-physics simulator ECLIPSE~\cite{eclipse}.
-Each model in Nested FNO takes about 0.005s to infer, while the total prediction time depends on the number of injection wells.
-On average, the Nested FNO provides 400,000 (1-well case) to 700,000 (4-well case) times speedup compared to traditional simulation.
-Refer to \textit{Supplementary, Speedup analysis} for detailed specifications for the simulator and ML models.
+We analyze the computational speedup by comparing the Nested FNO's prediction time to the numerical simulation run time of a state-of-the-art full-physics simulator ECLIPSE~\cite{eclipse}.
+Nested FNO's prediction time varies from 0.025s to 0.085s depending on the number of injection wells.
+On average, the Nested FNO provides 400,000 (1-well case) to 700,000 (4-well case) times speedup compared to ECLIPSE.
+Refer to \textit{Supplementary Text, Speedup analysis} for detailed specifications for each method.

-\subsection{Probabilistic assessment}
+\subsection{Probabilistic Assessment}